Alan Rickman: 1990–2000: Career breakthrough

-2000s
+2001–2011: Harry Potter and acclaim

 In 2001, he first appeared as Severus Snape, the potions master, in Harry Potter and the Philosopher's Stone.
 His portrayal of the role throughout the Harry Potter series (2001–2011) was dark, but the character's motivations were not clear early on.
 In 2002, Rickman performed onstage in Noël Coward's romantic comedy Private Lives.
-After its successful run at the Albery Theatre in the West End it transferred to Broadway and ended in September 2002; he reunited with his Les Liaisons Dangereuses co-star Lindsay Duncan and director Howard Davies in the Olivier and Tony Award-winning production.
+After its successful run at the Albery Theatre in the West End, it transferred to Broadway and ended in September 2002; he reunited with his Les Liaisons Dangereuses co-star Lindsay Duncan and director Howard Davies in the Olivier and Tony Award-winning production.
+Rickman also voiced the character of "King Philip" in the 2002 King of the Hill episode, "Joust Like a Woman".

+In 2003, Rickman starred in the ensemble Christmas-themed romantic comedy Love Actually (2003) as Harry, the foolish husband of Emma Thompson's character.
+The film, written and directed by Richard Curtis, has been called "a modern classic" by The Independent.
+Rickman was nominated for an Primetime Emmy Award for his work as Dr. Alfred Blalock in HBO's Something the Lord Made (2004).
+In 2005, he lent his voice to Marvin the Paranoid Android in science fiction comedy The Hitchhiker's Guide to the Galaxy (2005) starring Martin Freeman, Mos Def, Sam Rockwell, and Zooey Deschanel.

-With Katharine Viner, Rickman compiled the play My Name Is Rachel Corrie and directed the premiere production at the Royal Court Theatre in London, which opened in April 2005.
-He won the Theatre Goers' Choice Awards for Best Director.
-Rickman befriended the Corrie family and earned their trust, and the show was warmly received.
-But the next year, its original New York production was "postponed" over the possibility of boycotts and protests from those who saw it as "anti-Israeli agit-prop".
-Rickman denounced "censorship born out of fear".
-Tony Kushner, Harold Pinter and Vanessa Redgrave, among others, criticised the decision to indefinitely delay the show.
-The one-woman play was put on later that year at another theatre to mixed reviews, and has since been staged at venues around the world.
+In early 2005, My Name is Rachel Corrie, a play composed from Rachel Corrie's journals and emails from Gaza and compiled by Rickman and journalist Katharine Viner, in a production directed by Rickman, premiered at the Royal Court Theatre in London and was later revived in October 2005.
+The West End production saw Rickman win the Theatregoers' Choice Awards for Best Director.
+The play was to be transferred to the New York Theatre Workshop the following year, but when it was postponed indefinitely over the possibility of boycotts and protests from those who saw it as "anti-Israeli agit-prop", the British producers denounced the decision as censorship, and withdrew the show.
+Rickman called it "censorship born out of fear".
+Harold Pinter, Vanessa Redgrave and Tony Kushner among others, criticised the decision to indefinitely delay the show.
+The one-woman play finally opened off-Broadway on 15 October 2006 for an initial run of 48 performances.
 Despite the adverse reaction from pro-Israel groups, overall, the play was very popular, especially in London.
 "I never imagined that the play would create such acute controversy," Rickman said.
 He added, "Many Jews supported it.
 The New York producer was Jewish and we held a discussion after every performance.
-Both Israelis and Palestinians participated in the discussions and there was no shouting in the theater.
+Both Israelis and Palestinians participated in the discussions and there was no shouting in the theatre.
 People simply listened to each other."

-In 2003, Rickman starred in the ensemble Christmas-themed romantic comedy Love Actually (2003) as Harry, the foolish husband of Emma Thompson's character.
-The film, written and directed by Richard Curtis, has been called "a modern classic" by The Independent.
-In 2005, he lent his voice to Marvin the Paranoid Android in science fiction comedy The Hitchhiker's Guide to the Galaxy (2005) starring Martin Freeman, Sam Rockwell, and Zooey Deschanel.
-In 2007 he played the egotistical, Nobel Prize-winning father in the black comedy Nobel Son (2007).

-In early 2005, My Name is Rachel Corrie, a play composed from Corrie's journals and emails from Gaza and compiled by Rickman and journalist Katharine Viner, in a production directed by Rickman, was presented in London and later revived in October 2005.
-The play was to be transferred to the New York Theatre Workshop, but when it was postponed indefinitely, the British producers denounced the decision as censorship and withdrew the show.
-It finally opened Off-Broadway on 15 October 2006 for an initial run of 48 performances.